skrey/yellow-extensions/features/markdown/README.md

 ## How to use shortcuts

 In addition to Markdown there are shortcuts.
 Markdown provides the basic features, shortcuts take care of the rest.
-You can show information, add [emoji](https://github.com/datenstrom/yellow-extensions/tree/master/features/emojiawesome) and [symbols](https://github.com/datenstrom/yellow-extensions/tree/master/features/fontawesome), embed whatever-you-want into the website.
-For example there's an [image extension](https://github.com/datenstrom/yellow-extensions/tree/master/features/image).
+You can show information, add [images](https://github.com/datenstrom/yellow-extensions/tree/master/features/image), [emoji](https://github.com/datenstrom/yellow-extensions/tree/master/features/emojiawesome) and [symbols](https://github.com/datenstrom/yellow-extensions/tree/master/features/fontawesome), embed whatever-you-want into your website.

 ## Examples